ShindouMihou/RoseDB/README.md

 * **maxTextMessageSizeMB**: the maximum megabytes size of message you can receive (recommended around 5-12 MB).
 * **maxTextMessageBufferSizeMB**: similar to the one above.
 * **updateChecker**: whether to check for updates every 12 hours for new versions.
+* **heartbeatIntervalSeconds**: the interval seconds when the server should send a heartbeat to all clients, preventing them from timing out. (min: 25 seconds, max: 300 seconds)
 * **configVersion**: do not touch, it is used to check whether your configuration file has the latest configurable options.

 ## Wrappers